Arengario di Monza, guide to the discovery of the ancient town hall

 What are regularity races

-By definition, in the world of motors, regularity races are those competitions in which participants are required to cover the different sections of the route at predetermined times .
+By definition, in the world of motorsports, regularity races are those competitions in which participants are required to complete various sections of the route in predetermined times .
 The route is marked in a Road Book , which is given to all crews.
 Furthermore, for the entire duration of the race, the cars must be driven at the indicated average speed (usually 50 km / h).
 The lengths of the regularity races are quite variable, between 80 and 300 km in total, sometimes even divided over different and consecutive days.
-Depending on the vehicles that are allowed to participate, the regularity races are divided into:
+Depending on the vehicles that are allowed to participate, regularity races are divided into:

-Each category, then, is further organized into races for historic cars and races for modern cars .
+Each category is then further organised into races for historic cars and races for modern cars .

 Regularity races for historic cars; who can participate

-Regularity races for historic cars are reserved for cars over thirty years old , therefore registered before 1992.
-To participate in competitions of this type it is necessary to obtain a regularity sports license from the ACI , which requires as requirements:
+Regularity races for historic cars are reserved for cars that are over thirty years old , therefore registered before 1992.
+To participate in competitions of this type it is necessary to obtain a regularity sports license from the ACI , which requires the following requirements:

 Furthermore, the vehicle must be certified as a historic car and must therefore be equipped with a specific identity card , issued by CSAI or ASI, which certifies its conformity with the original model.